-- (a) Within Activity Areas 1, and 1a and 4 the minimum setback from road boundaries of any building, other than garages shall be 4.5m. - (b) Within Activity Areas 2a, 2b and 3 the minimum setback from road boundaries of any building other than garages shall be 2 m.
+(e) Within Activity Areas 2a, 2b and 3 the minimum setback from road boundaries of any building other than neighbourhood retail activities shall be 3 m.

-Setback from Internal Boundaries
+ii Setback from Internal Boundaries

-- (a) Within Activity Areas 1, and 1a and 4, the minimum setback from internal boundaries for any building shall be one setback of 4.5m and all other setbacks of 2m. - (b) Within Activity Areas 2a and 2b, the minimum setback from internal boundaries for any building shall be 1m. - (c) Within Activity Area 3, the minimum setback from internal boundaries for any building shall be 10m from the boundary with Activity Area 2b and 5m from all other boundaries. - (d) Accessory buildings for residential activities other than those used for the housing of animals may be located within the setback distances from internal boundaries, where the total length of the walls of accessory buildings within the setback does not exceed 7.5m in length and there are no windows or openings, other than for carports, along any walls within 2m of an internal boundary.
+- (a) Within Activity Areas 1, 1a and 4 the minimum setback from internal boundaries for any building shall be one setback of 4.5m and all other setbacks of 2m. - (b) Within Activity Areas 2a and 2b, the minimum setback from internal boundaries for any building shall be 1m. - (c) Within Activity Area 3, the minimum setback from internal boundaries for any non-residential building shall be 10m from the boundary with Activity Area 2b and 5m from all other boundaries. - (d) Accessory buildings for residential activities other than those used for the housing of animals may be located within the setback distances from internal boundaries, where the total length of the walls of accessory buildings within the setback does not exceed 7.5m in length and there are no windows or openings, other than for carports, along any walls within 2m of an internal boundary. - (e) No setback is required from an internal boundary where buildings share a common wall on that internal boundary.

-Formatted: Indent: Left: 0 cm, Hanging: 0.8 cm

-- (e) No setback is required from an internal boundary where buildings share a common wall on that internal boundary. - iii Outdoor Living Space - (a) The minimum provision of outdoor living space for each residential unit and residential flat contained within the net area of the site shall be: - (i) Activity Areas 1, 1a and 4 - Residential Units: 36m2 contained in one area with a minimum dimension of 4.5m - (ii) Activity Areas 2a and 2b - Residential Units: 20m2 contained in one area with a minimum dimension of 3m - (c) The outdoor living space shall be readily accessible from a living area. - (d) No outdoor living space shall be occupied by any building. - iv Fences - (a) Within Activity Area 5a 5e there shall be no solid fences.
-For the purposes of this rule solid fences do not include rock walls less then 1.6 m in height, and post and wire fences. - (b) Within Activity Area 5b there shall be no fencing, except along the boundary of the Activity Area. - v Earthworks resource consent and engineering approval and earthworks associated with the construction of the flood protection works detailed in Appendix Three-and earthworks associated with the construction or installation of Utilities.
+iii Outdoor Living Space

+- (a) The minimum provision of outdoor living space for each residential unit and residential flat contained within the net area of the site shall be: - (i) Activity Areas 1, 1a and 4 - Residential Units: 36m2 contained in one area with a minimum dimension of 4.5m - (ii) Activity Areas 2a and 2b iv Fences v Earthworks

+- Residential Units: 20m2 contained in one area with a minimum dimension of 3m - (c) The outdoor living space shall be readily accessible from a living area. - (d) No outdoor living space shall be occupied by any building.

+Within Activity Area 5b there shall be no fencing, except post and wirefencing, along the boundary of the Activity Area.

-The following limitations apply to all earthworks (as defined in this Plan), except for earthworks associated with a subdivision that has both
+The following limitations apply to all earthworks (as defined in this Plan), except for earthworks associated with a subdivision consent and earthworks associated with the construction or installation of Utilities.